 The student lounge (located across from the Men’s Restroom near the Academic Entrance) has foosball, ping-pong, pool, vending machines, a microwave, refrigerator, TV, stereo, and couches/chairs.
 The room is badge access only.

 If you’re a smoker, you’re out of luck here.
-UConn is a smoke-free environment and as of November 18, 2010, the entire campus will be smoke and tobacco free; you will not be able to smoke on the UConn Health campus.
+UConn is a smoke-free environment and as of November 18, 2010, the entire campus is smoke, tobacco, and vape free; you will not be able to smoke on the UConn Health campus.
 See more information on the Clean Air initiative.

 Finding offices and other locations at UConn Health can sometimes be a challenge.
 Here’s brief guide to what all those letters before the room numbers mean: